rikhuijzer/SIRUS.jl/paper/paper.md

 For example, it could be that an increase in oral glucose tolerance increases the chance of diabetes exponentially.
 In such cases, the hard cutoff points chosen by tree-based models, such as XGBoost and SIRUS, may fit the data better.

-For the multiclass Iris classification and the Boston Housing regression datasets, the performance was worse than the other models non-SIRUS models.
+For the multiclass Iris classification and the Boston Housing regression datasets, the performance was worse than the other non-SIRUS models.
 It could be that this is caused by a bug in the implementation or because this is a fundamental issue in the algorithm.
 Further work is needed to find the root cause or workarounds for these low scores.
 One possible solution would be to add SymbolicRegression.jl [@cranmer2023interpretable] as a secondary back end for regression tasks.